BYUCamachoLab/pyrolab/README.md

 on Pyro5.
 That's alright; we're just trying to create a minimal-dependency, one-stop-shop for laboratory instruments!

+**Note:** while the software says "OS Independent", some of the servers *are* OS-specific.
+For example, ThorLabs DLL's only work on Windows.
+However, you could use PyroLab to connect to those devices from any operating system.

 ## Example

 First, make sure all your configuration files on the nameserver computer, service